-Heralded as “one of the great leading cellists of the classical stage” by the Wall Street Journal, Wendy Sutter has proven herself as one of the foremost and diverse soloists of her generation, having performed widely on five continents and acclaimed by critics in all major publications including The New York Times, Strad Magazine, The Washington Post, The Los Angeles Times, and the The San Francisco Chronicle.
+Heralded as “one of the great leading cellists of the classical stage” by the Wall Street Journal, Wendy Sutter has proven herself as one of the foremost and diverse soloists of her generation.
+Sutter has performed widely on five continents, acclaimed by critics in major publications including the New York Times, Strad magazine, the Washington Post, the Los Angeles Times, and the The San Francisco Chronicle.

-Orchestra of the Hague, The Tucson Symphony, The Northern Netherlands Orchestra, The Juilliard Symphony, The Cabrillo Festival Orchestra, The La Jolla Symphony and has toured as soloist with The Youth Orchestra of the Americas and The Shanghai Symphony throughout China, South America and The United States of America.
+Sutter is a frequent soloist with the Dallas Symphony, The Seattle Symphony, The Colorado Symphony, The Hong Kong Philharmonic, The Brussels Philharmonic, The Shanghai Symphony, The Shenzhen Symphony, and The Royal Residentie, Orchestra of the Hague, The Tucson Symphony, The Northern Netherlands Orchestra, The Juilliard Symphony, The Cabrillo Festival Orchestra, and The La Jolla Symphony.
+Sutter toured as a soloist with The Youth Orchestra of the Americas and, the Shanghai Symphony throughout China, South America, and the United States of America.

-She has served as soloist under many esteemed conductors, including Jaap Van Zweden, Marin Alsop, Gerard Schwarz, Dante Anziolini, Mikhail Jurowski, Michel Tabachnik and Tan Dun.
-Sutter appears frequently at numerous festivals in Europe, Canada, Asia, Mexico,
+Sutter has performed as a soloist under the baton many esteemed conductors, including Jaap Van Zweden, Marin Alsop, Gerard Schwarz, Dante Anziolini, Mikhail Jurowski, Michel Tabachnik and Tan Dun.
+Sutter appears frequently at numerous festivals in Europe, Canada, Asia, Mexico, and the United States.

-Equally accomplished in the world of contemporary music, Sutter performed for 7 years as the cellist with the the Bang on a Can “all-stars”, a group with has now commissioned over 200 works and collaborates, records and performs countless concerts alongside some of the most significant living composers and musicians of our time including Philip Glass, Steve Reich, Terry Riley, Don Byron, Louis Andreissen, Meredith Monk, Iva Bittova, Cecil Taylor, Ornette Coleman, Michael Gordon, Julia Wolfe, and David Lang, This ensemble received the Musical America’s ‘ensemble of the year’ award and have been heralded as “the country’s most important vehicle for contemporary music” by the San Francisco Chronicle.
+Equally accomplished in the world of contemporary music, Sutter performed for seven years as the cellist with the the Bang on a Can “All-Stars”, a group that has now commissioned over 200 works, collaborating, recording, and performing countless concerts alongside some of the most significant living composers and musicians of our time including Philip Glass, Steve Reich, Terry Riley, Don Byron, Louis Andreissen, Meredith Monk, Iva Bittova, Cecil Taylor, Ornette Coleman, Michael Gordon, Julia Wolfe, and David Lang, This ensemble received the Musical America’s ‘Ensemble of the Year’ award and has been heralded as “the country’s most important vehicle for contemporary music” by the San Francisco Chronicle.

-While a student at Juilliard she won the Juilliard cello competition, which awarded her the New York City premiere of composer David Diamondʼs “Kaddish” for cello and orchestra at Avery Fisher Hall at Lincoln Center, conducted by Gerard Schwarz.
+While a student at Juilliard, Sutter won the Juilliard Cello Competition, which awarded her the New York City premiere of composer David Diamondʼs Kaddish for cello and orchestra at Avery Fisher Hall at Lincoln Center, conducted by Gerard Schwarz.